pvtex/esp32-rfid/README-MQTT.md

-# ESP RFID with extended MQTT Functions
+# ESP32-RFID with extended MQTT Functions

-Hardware:
-* Any esp-rfid board like esp-rfid-relay-board, marelab ESP-DOOR

 This has been added so far:
 * Reading all user data over MQTT